Shazwazza/Articulate/DEVELOP.md

 | `v17` | Articulate 6.1.x | Umbraco 17.4+   | `net10.0`        | `build/Release/v17` |
 | `v18` | Articulate 7.0.x | Umbraco 18      | `net10.0`        | `build/Release/v18` |

-The lanes produce separate NuGet packages because the compiled Umbraco 17 and Umbraco 18 extension points are not binary-compatible.
-Do not install an Articulate 6 package into Umbraco 18, or an Articulate 7 package into Umbraco 17.
+The lanes produce separate NuGet packages because Umbraco 17 and 18 extension points are not binary-compatible.
+Do not cross-install (Articulate 6 ↔ Umbraco 18, or Articulate 7 ↔ Umbraco 17).

 `version.json` defines the Articulate 6.1 version through NBGV.
 `build/v18-version.txt` defines the Articulate 7 base version.
-Build scripts append NBGV development metadata when present: a v18 base of `7.0.0-rc1` produces `7.0.0-rc1.gabcdef` once development metadata is present.
+Build scripts append NBGV commit metadata when present: a v18 base of `7.0.0-rc1` produces `7.0.0-rc1.gabcdef`.
 Change the text file to advance the v18 release candidate; callers do not normally pass a version.

 ## Client development